-In a conservatory, it can be too easy to just stick with all of the same old design tropes.
-This is largely because conservatories have long been deemed seasonal spaces which should be furnished manner with the likes of chunky rattan and wirework furniture, The Telegraph observes.
+In a conservatory, it can be too easy to just stick with the same old designs.
+This is largely because conservatories have long been deemed seasonal spaces which should be furnished with the likes of chunky rattan and wirework furniture, The Telegraph observes.

 However, today’s conservatories can often be much more effectively insulated than conservatories of decades past.
 For this reason, you are now in a more practical position to regularly use your conservatory right through the year.
 Here’s a round-up of some top ways in which you could decorate and furnish your conservatory all year round.

 Key to the appeal of a conservatory is how it effectively merges inside and outside spaces, blurring the otherwise blatant boundary between the two.